loicsander/Robofont-scripts/MutatorScale/Readme.md

 # MutatorScale

-*[work in progress… eventually, this will replace the lengthy chatter on ScaleFast]*

 Here’s an introduction to MutatorScale, a code extension to Letterror’s MutatorMath and a scripting tool meant to be used inside Robofont.

 It consists of a little set of objects — I wouldn’t go as far as to call it a library —, the most important and central one being what I call a MutatorScaleEngine.